flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/elec.md

     - Amber light and ECAM caution, if the AC ESS BUS is not electrically supplied.

 !!! info ""
-    Note: In case of total loss of main generators, the AC ESS BUS is automatically supplied by the emergency generator if available , or by the static inverter.
+    Note: In case of total loss of main generators, the AC ESS BUS is automatically supplied by the emergency generator if available, or by the static inverter.

 ### IDG 1 + 2 (guarded)

 The IDG switches are normally spring-loaded out.
 Pressing these switches disconnects the IDGs from their driveshafts.

+!!! note ""
     Only maintenance personnel can reconnect it.

 - FAULT:
     - Amber light and ECAM caution, if: